PyojinKim/MWMS/README.md

 # 2. Prerequisites
 This package is tested on the MATLAB R2020a on Windows 10 64-bit.
-Some of the functions such as estimateSurfaceNormalGradient_mex.mexw64 are compiled as MEX file to speed up the computation.
+Some of the functions such as estimateSurfaceNormalGradient_mex.mexw64 are compiled as MEX file to speed up the surface normal computation.
 You can use estimateSurfaceNormalGradient.m instead if you cannot compile MEX file in your OS.